 What Can You Do?

-With intricate and effective scams—like the IRS scam—infiltrating the voice channel it can be easy for customers to lose confidence in your outbound calls.
+With intricate and effective scams—like the IRS scam—infiltrating the voice channel, it can be easy for customers to lose confidence in your outbound calls.

-- Keep your customers up to date and well informed
+Keep your customers up-to-date and well-informed.

-- Remember that the IRS will not initiate communication by asking for Social Security numbers or any other financial information
+Remember that the IRS will not initiate communication by asking for Social Security numbers or any other financial information.

-- Brand your outbound calls so they are not mistaken for a scam
+Brand your outbound calls so they are not mistaken for a scam.

-- A branded caller ID solution is the perfect tool for protecting your reputation.
-If you provide your customers with identifying information they will feel safe answering your calls.
+A branded caller ID solution is the perfect tool for protecting your reputation.
+If you provide your customers with identifying information, they will feel safe answering your calls.

-- Utilize call assessment services offered by reputable third-party networks
+Utilize call assessment services offered by reputable third-party networks.

-If spoofers and scammers are taking advantage of your outbound calls, it is imperative that you regain control of your identity.
-When customers see a call they don’t recognize they are unlikely to answer the phone, even if that call is legitimate.
-Be sure to protect your reputation with a branded caller ID solution.
+If spoofers and scammers take advantage of your outbound calls, you must regain control of your identity.
+One in three consumers say an impersonated call made them suspicious of any calls from that business.
+When customers see a call they don’t recognize, they are unlikely to answer it, even if it is legitimate.

 How to fight back against scam calls